Amana Colonies: Work

 Common positions held by women were in the kitchens, communal gardens, and laundry, among eight occupations.
 Men on the other hand had 39 different jobs to choose from, including barber, butcher, tailor, machine shop worker, and doctor.
 Children also participated in jobs, such as harvesting and agricultural duties for boys and kitchen work for the girls.
 Children stayed with their mothers until they were two years old.
 Then, the child would have to attend Kinderschule until the age of seven.
 At that point, the child would attend school six days a week, all year round until the age of fourteen or fifteen.
 At school, they shelled, cleaned and graded seed corn, picked fruit, and studied reading, writing and arithmetic.

 Amana was known for its hospitality towards outsiders.
 Members would never turn a person in need away.
-They would feed and shelter the homeless who would pass through on the train.
-Some would even be hired as laborers.
-They would receive good wages, a permit home for the length of their stay and three meals a day in the communal kitchen.
+They fed and sheltered the homeless who passed through on the train.
+Some were hired as laborers.
+They received good wages, a permit home for the length of their stay and three meals a day in the communal kitchen.
 The homeless were not the only outside help.
-Amana would hire many outside laborers to do industrial and agricultural jobs.
-They worked in the woolen shop, the calico-printing shop or one of the many others.
+Amana hired many outside laborers to do industrial and agricultural jobs.
+They worked in the woolen shop, the calico-printing shop or the many other workplaces.

 Worship

-Another important governing aspect of the society was the church, which was run by the Board of Trustees.
+Another important governing aspect of the society was the church, which was run by the board of trustees.
 Children and their parents worshiped together.
 Mothers with young children sat in the back of the church.
 Other children sat in the first few rows.
-Men and women were separated during worship: men on one side and women on the other side of the church.
+Men and women were separated during worship: men on one side and women on the other side of the church (this practice continues to this day).
 Older people and the "in-betweens" who were people in their thirties and forties had to attend a separate service.
 The service that members attended and where the members sat was a statement of their status in society.
 Services were held eleven times a week and did not include musical instruments and hymn singing.